richardstartin/richardstartin.github.io/_posts/2019-10-09-dependency-management-as-revenue-capture.md

 GitHub sponsorship targets individuals, some of whom are just bad people who won't pay anyway, but others are people who recognise the need to secure the futures of libraries, but may not control budgets.
 People within enterprises aware of initiatives like GitHub sponsorship may not be authorised to make payments on the behalf of their businesses; there may be no defined process for doing so.

-So if enterprises _don't even know_ how dependent they are on your software, don't know who you are, have no idea how to pay you, and have various process obstacles to actually making payments to secure the future of your code, how could revenue be secured?
+So if enterprises _don't even know_ how dependent they are on your software, don't know who you are, have no idea how to pay you, and have various process obstacles to actually making payments to secure the future of your brilliant library, how do you get funded?
 I think the fundamental problem is with the distribution mechanism - in the JVM ecosystem, Maven Central - in that it is, itself, entirely free to use.
 I've often wondered why Maven Central exists, what the people who keep it going get paid, how I can send them some cash to make it work better, but also why I should send them any cash when so many others don't.
 As an occasional uploader to Maven, I have found it less than entirely reliable (but it's difficult to comprehend the scale of the service they provide, for free).